Ask a Real Mom: How to Tackle Cold and Flu Season

 Dial Complete Defense Hand Soap via Amazon

 When we’re out and about, my family always carries antibacterial hand wipes for added protection against germs.
 These Nice’N Clean Sensitive Skin Hand Wipes are our go-to choice.
-We’ve used them in airports, in theme parks, and they even come in handy for wiping down tables in restaurants and before touching public surfaces.
+We’ve used them in airports and theme parks, and they even come in handy for wiping down tables in restaurants and before touching public surfaces.

 Nice’N Clean Sensitive Skin Hand Wipes Via Amazon